joblobob/conferences/CppNorth2024.md

 ## Travel

 This time I took my car to drive from Montréal on the Sunday.
-My family is going to join my on Wednesday (by train!) so we can enjoy Toronto a bit, and even Niagara falls, cool!
+My family is going to join me on Wednesday (by train!) so we can enjoy Toronto a bit, and even Niagara falls, cool!

 It all went very smooth so I could practice my talk during the 6 hour drive, but had a hard time trying to find an 'opening statement' that would do justice to the rest of the talk...hehe... we'll see in the video if it went well, I think I forgot to say "Fasten your seat belts as we're going to have a heck of a ride!"
 (I usually talk a little too fast, hehe)